Investment Approach

 8.1 As mentioned previously, the benefits of funds of funds for voluntary contributions, where capital gains do not have to be declared every year, have not been weighing up against the disadvantages after the Credit Crunch Crash of 2008.
 It became increasingly difficult to time the big share market crashes and important, to rather manage clients' funds according to their risk profiles and circumstances, individually through a larger number of affordable smaller cost-efficient wrap funds, where the DFA (Discretionary Financial Advisor) is allowed to manage wrap funds smaller than R50 million, which is the minimum, to be cost-efficient in the case of a fund of fund.

 8.2 An accumulation of regulations, as mentioned elsewhere, especially in the case of Hedge Fund of Funds, caused administration costs to increase to such an extent that funds of funds worth less than R50 million could no longer be managed cost-efficiently.
 As a result, we closed our fund of funds and subsequently moved the compulsory contribution funds to our South African wrap funds.
-The voluntary contribution funds, as far as possible, were transferred to our offshore fund of funds and funds in Mauritius.
+The voluntary contribution funds, as far as possible, were transferred to our offshore fund of funds, hedge fund of funds and funds in Mauritius, where you do not have to declare capital gains once a year.
 Due to fewer regulations in Mauritius, it is more efficient to manage the funds via fund of funds and funds there.

 We are contrarian in many aspects as far as financial advice is concerned, regarding where you should save, how much life cover you should take out, how you should structure it, etc. See more about our contrarian methodology under home, professional advice.